SciCompKL/CoDiPack/documentation/developer/CodingGuidelines.md

       int v; // Member variables are indented once again.
   };

-  template<typename _T> // Template parameters are declared with a '_' prefix
+  template<typename T_T> // Template parameters are declared with a 'T_' prefix
   struct Test2 {
     public:
-      using T = DECLARE_DEFAULT(T, int); // Template arguments are made available with `using` declarations without the
+      using T = DECLARE_DEFAULT(T_T, int); // Template arguments are made available with `using` declarations without
-                                         // '_'.
+                                           // the 'T_'.
 A default type needs to be declared                            ^
                                            //                                                                          |
                                            //                                            120 maximum character in a line

   };